Leaning into the Words & Learning to Trust

 So I turn, and shine the spotlight on them.
 I sit.
 I write.
 And here we are.

-As I make space for these parts in my life, doing really hard things – having the hard conversations to make ample space – I feel their hesitancy, their doubt, their disbelief.
-This comes from a very young part of me, the little girl who needed to keep herself small, as well as the older parts who protect her, the builders and gatekeepers of the wall, so to speak.
+As I make space for these parts in my life – having the hard conversations to make ample space, and learning to trust – I feel their hesitancy, their doubt, their disbelief.
+This comes from a very young part of me, the little girl who needed to keep herself small, as well as the older parts who protect her – the builders and gatekeepers of the wall, so to speak.

 I've found that in the moment, when being complimented or reassured in some manner, it's hard for me to hear the words.
-They're like a muted sound that I know should be able to take in at full volume and feel pleasurable to hear.
+They're like a muted sound that I know I should be able to take in at full volume.
 I know that hearing them should cause positive emotion…but I can't fully hear them, so I can't grasp them.
 I can't react to them.
 They don't permeate.
 They can't sink in.
 They fade away just as quickly as they came.
 I know that this trigger reaction happens, so I've gotten in the habit of recording and taking notes, when able, when being told something positive by another.
 I record them physically saying the words aloud, so I can listen to them again and again.
 I write them down, word for word, so I can read them over and over.
-It's a multi-sensory way of letting the information permeate, on my own time, in my own space.
+It's a multi-sensory way of letting the words permeate, on my own time, in my own space.

 It's difficult to say how one fixes this habit of suppressing.
 How does one "get over" the thoughts of someone not being able to receive what resides within us?
 How do we show up with the things that we fear will result in something bad happening?